ur369eth/urAwardDistributor.eth/readme.md

 ## Deployment

-The contract has been deployed on the Rinkeby test network.
-The address of the contract is `0x...`.
+The contract has been deployed on the ethereum mainnet.
+The address of the contract is `0x661ae8ab07242bedcd19c8c189287ebeb96093c4`.

 ## License